ClassicOldSong/shadow/README.md

 # shadow
-Run a shadow clone of your system parallely with Docker
+Run shadow clones of your system parallely with Docker

 **!!
 USE AT YOUR OWN RISK !!**